PalladioSimulator/Palladio-Core-PCM/trunk/README.txt

 Palladio.QoSAdaptor.TestService:
-	A simple service (simulating a service execution using Thread.Sleep()) component used to test measurement with generated adaptors.
+	A simple service (simulating a service execution using Thread.Sleep()) component used to measure generated adaptors.

 Palladio.QoSAdaptor.UnitTest:
 	UnitTest of all projects.